YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Verification Layer
 ------------------
 A property by himself does not execute any check unless is instantiated with a verification statement.
-In section *Property Layer* results of property evaluation are constantly mentioned.
+In section :ref:`Property Layer` results of property evaluation are constantly mentioned.
 Those values and conditions applies when the property is used with the verification directives listed below: